-The major objects for ORTC below are used for encoding, encryption and NAT/FW Traversal settings.
+The major objects for ORTC below are used for encoding, encryption, and NAT/FW Traversal settings.

 The main difference with ORTC is that it uses separate send and receive objects, with support for simulcast and layered video coding.
-Also, it might be an easier fit devs using legacy systems.
+Also, it might be an easier fit for devs using legacy systems.

 Who is involved in ORTC?

 A misconception is that ORTC is a Microsoft initiative.

 The ORTC API was designed within the ORTC W3C Community Group originally founded by Hookflash, with Microsoft supporting and participating in refining the initiative.

 Clearly, the confusion does not help.

 What is WebRTC

 It is a free, open technology project that solves incompatibilities between devices for real-time communications.

 It has grown to be an industry and standards effort to provide both browsers and mobile applications with Real-Time Communications (RTC) capabilities such as P2P video, audio voice, and data communication via simple APIs.